michael-garrity/chat-app/README.md

-# React Todo App
+# React Chat App

-A basic todo app built with React
+A basic chat app built with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)